 A diverse setting helps us all gain an understanding of the value of education and the responsibility of citizenship, which is critical to our success in an ever-changing and complex world.
 As a student, you will find a variety of departments and initiatives that serve to further promote diversity education.

-Office of Compliance & Inclusion
+Office for Diversity, Equity & Inclusion

 The College is committed to operating with integrity and honor in full compliance with all applicable federal and state laws and regulations, as well as College policies.